steventguo/a/_posts/2016-9-3-Suffxing-Numbers.md

 In some cases, numbers can get pretty huge - and pretty ugly and unusable.
 As I built out my incremenetal (read: idle/clicker) game, I ran into the problem of my numbers growing way too big, way too fast.
 I didn't have space for all the characters to represent numbers beyond the thousands.
 The obvious solution was to suffix them - 1,000 becomes 1k, 1,000,000 becomes 1M, and so on.
 <br>

-The snippet I used below was written in Java, but it should be easily portable to any language, providing the right math utility functions.
+The snippet I used below was written in Java, but it should be easily portable to any language, so long as it provides the right math utility functions.
 <br>

 {% highlight java %}